paudelsamir/365DaysOfData/README.md

 I already explored backpropagation in andrew ng’s ml specialization course, but that was more of a surface level explanation just the mechanics of how it works.

-Today, i’m diving deep. like, REALLY deep. i want an intuitive, mathematical understanding of backpropagation, not just the algorithmic steps. all my tracing and derivations are going into my handwritten notes.
+Today, i’m diving deep. like, REALLY deep. i want an intuitive, mathematical understanding of backpropagation, not just the algorithmic steps. all my tracing and derivations are going into my handwritten notes. this is for intutive approach to understand Regression part.

 Notes:
 ![alt text](05-Artificial-Neural-Network-And-Improvement/images/day71_notes1.jpg)